edmundmiller/edmundmiller.dev/content/posts/learn-react.md

 work, and I recommend [React Holiday](https://react.holiday) for anyone trying to pick it up with just a few minutes a day to spare.
-The title came from the number of friends that I have that have learned the popular framework and then been able to move out of their parent&rsquo;s house.
+The title came from the number of friends that I have that have learned the popular framework and then been able to move out of their parent's house.
 I also was inspired by the [Hacker News Hiring Trends](https://www.hntrends.com) which claims react has been the most popular skill requested for 22 months and made up 28% of all job postings in March 2019.
 Because of the surplus of tutorials that seem to teach you `Just Enough` ™.
-Hopefully this post will be enough to get you going from zero to out of your parent&rsquo;s house.
+Hopefully this post will be enough to get you going from zero to out of your parent's house.

 ## Install git

-You&rsquo;ll want install `git` next.
+You'll want install `git` next.
 Follow the instructions at this [site to install](https://git-scm.com) for your platform.

 ## VS Code

-I personally don&rsquo;t use VS Code, I use [Doom Emacs](https://github.com/hlissner/doom-emacs) but that&rsquo;s a whole other beast.
+I personally don't use VS Code, I use [Doom Emacs](https://github.com/hlissner/doom-emacs) but that's a whole other beast.
 With that disclaimer I recommend VS Code to friends new to programming because it is the popular GUI editor of the hour.
 You can download it [here](https://code.visualstudio.com).